wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Step 1.
 Prepare to Send Data to Wavefront

 Gather the following information, which you will need in Step 2.
-This information will enable your instrumented application send metrics and trace data directly to Wavefront.
+This information will enable your instrumented application to send metrics and trace data directly to Wavefront.

 * Identify the URL of your Wavefront instance.
 This is the URL you connect to when you log in to Wavefront, typically something like `https://virunga.wavefront.com`.
 * [Obtain an API token](wavefront_api.html#generating-an-api-token).